NBA Twitter Is Going Crazy Over James Harden Not Getting This Foul Call During The Pacers-Nets Game

 Publish date:

-NBA Twitter Went Nuts Over James Harden Not Getting This Foul Call During The Nets Game
+Lots Of Contact?
+NBA Twitter Went Nuts Over James Harden Not Getting This Foul Call During The Pacers-Nets Game

 James Harden did not a foul called when he drove to the basket with a lot of contact during the game between the Indiana Pacers and Brooklyn Nets.